Bullying Facts and Resources

 WHAT CAN YOU DO WHEN BEING BULLIED?

-Have you ever experienced being bullied?
-Have you seen someone being bullied?
-In either case, the victim or observer can be experiencing feelings of fear, shame, extreme discomfort, possibly mentally shutting down or runs away.
+When bullied, the victim or observer can be experiencing feelings of fear, shame, extreme discomfort, possibly mentally shutting down or runs away.
 These are things that you can feel or act upon if involved in such situations.
-Some ideas on what you can do if you find yourself being bullied are:
+Ideas you can try if you feel bullied:

 the bully’s behavior.